ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 4.md

 ##### Description

 LAST_DAY returns the last day of the month that contains date.
-The return type is always DATE, regardless of whether the type of date is DATE, CHAR or VARCHAR.
+The return type is always DATE, regardless of whether the type of date is DATE, CHAR, or VARCHAR.

 ##### Examples